DAY 1: SACRED VALLEY OF THE INCAS (Pisac + Moray + Maras + Salt mines + Ollantaytambo)

-After lunch we visit Moray, which was an experimental farming site built in the form of an ampitheatre which each level naturally with a different temperature to grow different types of crops.
+After lunch, we visit Moray, which was an experimental farming site built in the form of an amphitheater, which each level naturally with a different temperature to grow different types of crops.
 These levels of terraces were carved before the Incas took control of the Sacred Valley and then used by the Incas to research optimal growing conditions for their crops.
 The Incas brought in different soil samples from other regions, to optimize their research.
 The locals were still using it for growing their crops, until the 1970s when it was preserved and protected for tourism.

 DAY 2: OLLANTAYTAMBO – KM104 (Inca Trail Entrance) – WIÑAY HUAYNA – SUN GATE – MACHU PICCHU